-Remark 3.27 (What is high-frequency error).
-In the above analysis, we have specify the high-frequency part to be corresponding to $\frac{\pi}{2} \leq |\theta_k| \leq \pi$.
-As pointed in Remark 1.24, high-frequencies can be approximated accurately by local behavior.
-On the contrary, the low-frequencies are those which can be represented well on the coarser grids.
-Hence this definition is not universal.
-We have to adjust it to fit the coarsening algorithm under consideration.
-For example, semi-coarsening or red-black coarsening will lead to different definitions of high-frequency; see, for example, [110].
-Later on, we will also discuss how to define this concept from an algebraic point of view.
+Remark 3.28 (What is high-frequency error).
+In the preceding local Fourier analysis, we defined the high-frequency component to correspond to $\frac{\pi}{2} \leq |\theta_k| \leq \pi$ .
+However, as noted in Remark 1.30, high-frequency components can be accurately approximated by looking at local behavior, while low-frequency components should be well represented on coarser grids; this will be further discussed in Remark 3.33.
+As such, this definition is not universal and must be adjusted to correspond with the coarsening algorithm under consideration.
+Semi-coarsening or red-black coarsening, for instance, will lead to distinct definitions of high-frequency, as detailed in [179].
+Later, we will explore how to define this concept from an algebraic perspective.